Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 4. Targeted Advertisment at most used start and end stations during peak periods

-Based on our top 10 casul riders start and destination stations, we run advertisement during peak yearly periods showing the perks of being an annual member and off discounted rates from signups off the ads.
+Based on our top 10 casual riders start and destination stations, we run advertisement during peak yearly periods showing the perks of being an annual member and offer discounted rates from signups off the ads.